nitr-dimple/Leetcode-solution/Linked List/Reverse Linked List 2/README.md

 - 1 <= n <= 500
 - -500 <= Node.val <= 500
 - 1 <= left <= right <= n

+## Solution:

+### Algorithm:

+1. Traverse the list till we get the left node and save previous nodes in prev.
+2. Save the currnet temp node in p.
+The current temp node will be the last node in the reversed list so start adding the next node at the begining of the list p till we reach node at right position.
+3. Now change the pointer of first and last node of reversed list to merge in the original list.